joel1050/PokerAI/README.md

 # Contributing

-Any performance increase or bugfix will be gladly welcomed.
+Any contributions are glady welcomed.